Snooz82/robotframework-datadriver/Readme.rst

 For more information about Robot Framework, see http://robotframework.org.

-DataDriver is used as Library but does not provide keywords which can be used in a test.
-DataDriver uses the Listener Interface Version 3 to manipulate the test cases and creates new test cases based on an external data source that contains the data for Data-Driven Testing.
-These data source may be .csv , .xls or .xlsx files or any other source like databases.
+DataDriver is used/imported as Library but does not provide keywords which can be used in a test.
+DataDriver uses the Listener Interface Version 3 to manipulate the test cases and creates new test cases based on a Data-File that contains the data for Data-Driven Testing.
+These data file may be .csv , .xls or .xlsx files.

 Data Driver is also able to cooperate with Microsoft PICT.
 An Open Source Windows tool for data combination testing.
 Pict is able to